jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 ## Salt Bits

-It is the generally accepted best practise is for salts to be of 128-bits in length.
+It is the **generally accepted** best practise is **for salts to be of 128-bits** in length.
 In this section we will attempt some quantitative analysis to give this figure validity.

-Depending on your requirements you may be able to use a shorter salt, which will make your application more efficient, particularly in terms of reducing your database size.
+Depending on your application's requirements, such as maximum number of users expected and database storage requirements, you may be able to use a shorter salt.
+This will make your application more efficient, mostly in terms of reducing your database size.

-For simplification let's assume 8 billion users (about the number of people on Earth currently).
+For simplification let's assume a maximum expected userbase of 8 billion users (about the number of people on planet Earth currently).

 ### Collisions

 If a rainbow table was created for a particular salt value it would be able to be used on all password hashes that have a salt collision.
 This means in the case of a 16-bit salt a single rainbow table would be able to crack 121 896 password hashes.

-Using the table below we should choose a salt of 32-bits or more.
-A collision rate of 1.86 means the generate rainbow table can only be used on less than 2 password hashes.
+Using the table below we should choose a **salt of 32-bits or more to avoid excessive collisions**.
+A collision rate of 1.86 means the generate rainbow table can only be used on less than 2 password hashes (1.86 on average to be precise).
 This would only speed up the attack by 1.86 times.

 | Salt Size (bits) | Unique Salts | Average Collisions per Salt |
 |-|-|-|